 Depending on the offense, traffic tickets (including bicycle violations) may either be a traffic infraction or a traffic misdemeanor.
 Examples of common traffic infractions are speeding, red light, stop sign and following too closely.
 Examples of common traffic misdemeanors are careless driving, no insurance and reckless driving.
 If you are unclear as to the nature of the charge(s) against you, please contact the Municipal Court Clerks' office.

 Traffic infractions are civil, rather than criminal, in nature.
 Traffic infractions are not eligible for jury trials.
-The maximum fine for traffic infractions filed in the Fort Collins Municipal Court is $2830.00.
+The 2018 maximum penalty for traffic infractions filed in the Fort Collins Municipal Court is $2,915.

 If you are charged with a "mandatory appearance" violation, you must appear in Court for arraignment.
 Your arraignment date is listed on the front of your ticket.
 You will have the opportunity that day to meet with a prosecutor and discuss a possible plea agreement.